 We’ve all heard the horror stories associated with bad performance reviews: vague critiques from unnamed coworkers, constantly shifting expectations, and thinly-veiled discriminatory comments.
 Not only do these bad performance reviews prevent companies from moving forward, but they can also severely damage the business by driving away good employees.
 However, determining the best way to review employees’ work can be difficult.
 Consistent talent management is key to building a strong executive team in your organization and making the business successful overall.

 When all employees are measured against good talent management standards, it’s easier to chart their growth and help them plot a path to further their careers.
 By charting growth, employees and managers work together to identify their strengths and determine what employees need to one day reach the executive level in the company.

-To find the perfect talent management platform for your business, use our Product Selection Tool.
+To find the perfect talent management platform for your business, use our Performance Management Software Product Selection Tool.
 After answering a few short questions, you’ll get a customized list of software to meet your needs.

 Creating consistent talent management practices

 - Keep detailed records of meetings and performance